 F. P. Journe is considered to be one of the most important independent watchmakers of this era.
 The constant innovation and sometimes mind-boggling creations have forged his name into the upper echelons of watchmaking with names such as Antide Janvier, Ferdinand Berthoud, A. L. Breguet, and George Daniels.

 The distinction between the manually wound and automatic movements can be divided into the following, Octa (automatic) and Souverain (manually wound).
 The power reserve of the entire souverain collection is based on antique marine chronometers, the power reserve indicator shows the number of hours elapsed since the watch was last wound.
 Therefore, when fully wound the indicator reads “0” as it has been zero hours since last wound.
 On the other hand, the Octa collection, when fully wound the indicator reads “120” and will gradually display how many hours of power are left.
 The Octa collection was introduced in 2001 with the introduction of the Octa Reserve de Marche, the caliber 1300 is the backbone of the entire automatic collection (till date).
-Naturally, the movement is François-Paul’s unique creation, the ingenuity of the base caliber 1300, allowed him to integrate different complications within the movement whilst still retaining the proportions of the most ‘basic’ models.
+Naturally, the movement is François Paul’s unique creation and has allowed him to integrate different complications within the movement whilst still keeping the proportions of the movement the identical to the most ‘simple’ models.

 This, Octa Lune is fitted with caliber 1300, when fully wound, the Octa Lune delivers chronometric precision for 120 hours.
 The meter-long mainspring supplies an average 850gr of torque, limiting the loss in balance amplitude to 25% over the five-day period.
 Beyond that time, the watch will continue to go for another day or two, but the amplitude-loss no longer guarantees precision timekeeping.

-What makes this particular example all the more special is the highly coveted brass movement which was only in production from 1999-2003, subsequently, the 38mm cases were also phased out in 2015.
-From our knowledge, there are only a handful of such examples and we are proud to offer such an example.
-It is believed that only 2000-2200 brass movements were ever produced from 1999 till 2003, making them exceedingly rare.
+What makes this particular example all the more special is the brass movement which was only in production from 1999-2003, subsequently, the 38mm cases were also phased out in 2015.
+From our knowledge there are only a handful of such examples and we are proud to offer such an example.

-This remarkable, F. P. Journe Octa Lune is accompanied with a Certificate of Authenticity dated 2018, original user manual, supporting paperwork and further production literature.
+This remarkable, F. P. Journe Octa Lune is accompanied with a Certificate of Authenticity (ordered).

 Model: Octa Lune